SK-EID/smart-id-java-client/README.md

 DynamicLinkAuthenticationSessionResponse authenticationSessionResponse = client
         .createDynamicLinkAuthentication()
         .withSemanticsIdentifier(semanticsIdentifier)
-        .withCertificateLevel("QUALIFIED") // Certificate level can either be "QUALIFIED" or "ADVANCED"
+        .withCertificateLevel(AuthenticationCertificateLevel.QUALIFIED) // Certificate level can either be "QUALIFIED" or "ADVANCED"
         // Smart-ID app will display verification code to the user and user must insert PIN1 .withRandomChallenge(randomChallenge)
         .withAllowedInteractionsOrder(